 The archive itself catalogues multi-storey blocks as part of the developments within which they were initially commissioned and built.
 It gives details of notable dates, such as when local authorities approved the developments and when construction began or finished.
 Alongside this, the archive provides information on the local authorities, architects, and other agents involved in the processes of commissioning, designing, and constructing mass social housing.

 While the most historically 'accurate' identification labels in the database are the original overall development or project names, the archive also contains details of the individual blocks built.

-Beginning as the digitisation of one specific collection of details and photographs,over the course of a three-year long Heritage-Lottery Funded project this archive expanded as residents and former residents of housing developments contribute their thoughts, comments, and photographs, which have now been added to the archive.
+Beginning as the digitisation of one specific collection of details and photographs,over the course of a three-year long Heritage-Lottery Funded project this archive expanded as residents and former residents of housing developments were invited to contribute their thoughts, comments, and photographs, which have now been added to the archive.

 The images on the site are made available under a Creative Commons Attribution licence, meaning they may be distributed and re-used as long as credit is given to the original creator, Prof. Miles Glendinning.

 Unless explicitly stated otherwise, all material is copyright © The University of Edinburgh 2016.